awslabs/sagemaker-debugger/documentation/mxnet.md

 ```

 ## Full API
-See the [Common API](https://link.com) page for details about Collection, SaveConfig, and ReductionConfig.
+See the [Common API](https://link.com) page for details about Collection, SaveConfig, and ReductionConfig.\
+See the [Analysis](https://link.com) page for details about analyzing a training job.

 ## Hook
 ```